Firwanaa/CPU-Architecture-Final/README.md

 - **unbuffered pipelines** called "wave pipelines"
 -
 - **Pipelining** is an implementation technique whereby multiple instructions are overlapped in execution.
+- `mcq`**Pipelining** increases the CPU instruction throughput, but it does not reduce the execution of an individual instruction.
+- `mcq` In fact it usually slightly increases the execution time of each instruction due to overhead in the control of the pipeline.
+- `mcq`The increase in instruction throughput means that the program runs faster and has lower total execution time, even thought no single instruction runs faster.
+- `mcq` imbalance among pipeline stages reduce performance.
 ## Mrinal notes
 #### Example question: (with traditional pipeline)
 |      | 30   | 30   | 30     | 30     | 30     | 30     |